coreylane/slackrock/README.md

 Using Lambda provisioned concurrency for a Slack app endpoint function is beneficial for three main reasons in this case:

 1. Provisioned concurrency reduces cold start latencies by keeping a specified number of function instances warm and ready to respond, eliminating delays caused by initializing the execution environment.
-1. Slack requires a response within 3 seconds or will resend messages and cause unecessary duplicate Bedrock model invocations.
+1. Slack requires a response within 3 seconds or will resend messages and cause unnecessary duplicate Bedrock model invocations.
 1. Fast response times are essential for providing the best user experience in realtime chat applications like Slack apps.
 Provisioned concurrency minimizes latency and delivers a smoother user experience.

 By allocating provisioned concurrency, you ensure that your Slack app endpoint function is always ready to handle incoming requests promptly, meeting Slack's strict latency requirements and providing a reliable and responsive user experience.